peppendriver/peppenwriter1/README.md

 it's made with love, and hate, and AI. and half of the shizophrenic writings I wrote since 2018.

-syou should not use this application if you have a tendency for psychosis. or you should especially use this application if you have fun and find joy in your shizophrenia (like myself, yahweh) we are family.
+you should not use this application if you have a tendency for psychosis. or you should especially use this application if you have fun and find joy in your shizophrenia (like myself, yahweh) we are family.